-Trudy is the Academic Director for the Master of Science in Design and Innovation.
-Her recent work as a practicing architect, design researcher and educator focuses on applied compassion in design and cultivating programs that support transdisciplinary collaboration.
-She works on creative ways to build care into the design process so that everyone can access equitable thriving with support from the lived environment.
-Prior to joining UW–Madison, she taught at the University of Wisconsin-Milwaukee, the University of Pennsylvania, Jefferson University, and Columbia GSAPP.
-She is the founder and a collaborator of the Living Well Initiative and co-host of the podcast, Tending Tomorrow.
+I am the academic director for the Master of Science in Design and Innovation.
+My recent work as a practicing architect, design researcher, and educator focuses on applied compassion in design and cultivating programs that support transdisciplinary collaboration.
+I work on creative ways to build care into the design process so that everyone can access equitable thriving with support from the lived environment.
+Prior to joining UW–Madison, I taught at the University of Wisconsin-Milwaukee, the University of Pennsylvania, Jefferson University, and Columbia GSAPP.
+I am the founder of and a collaborator at the Living Well Initiative and co-host of the podcast, Tending Tomorrow.

 Department